 Who Is Satan?

 Satan made his first appearance in human history when he assumed the form of a serpent (i.e., a snake) and tempted Eve in the Garden of Eden, as recorded in Genesis 3:1-15.
-However, in his usual form, Satan is an angel, albeit a renegade angel, who attempts to deceive people into believing that they are justified in doing almost anything that is necessary for them to be able to satisfy their desires.
-And, for Satan to persuade people to do so, the Bible states in 2 Corinthians 11:14 that “Satan himself transforms himself into an angel of light.”
+However, in his usual form, Satan is an angel, albeit a renegade angel, who attempts to deceive people into believing that they are justified in doing almost whatever is necessary for them to be able to satisfy their personal desires.
+And, for Satan to persuade people to do what he wants them to do, the Bible states in 2 Corinthians 11:14 that “Satan himself transforms himself into an angel of light.”

 With regard to 2 Corinthians 11:14, Barnes’ Notes on the Whole Bible states,